fluquid/yandex-search/README.rst

 * configure yandex: https://xml.yandex.ru/settings.xml

+  * Navigate to "Settings"

       * switch language to english in bottom left (En/Ru)
       * enter email for "Email notifications"
       * set "Search type" to "Worldwide"
       * set "Main IP-address" to your querying machine
       * "I accept the terms of License Agreement"
       * Save

   * Navigate to "Test"

     * "? user = " is your credentials username
     * "& key = " is your crednetials key